 - passport number (or DNI for Spanish nationals returning to the country) matching that of document used for border control

-- date test was physically carried out
+- date test was physically carried out (law does not include requirement for time to show)

 - ID and details of the lab where it was analysed